rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/how-to-redirect-an-apex-domain-to-www-using-cloudfront-and-s3.md

 }
 ```

-Even though there is a dedicated CloudFront origin type for S3 buckets, that is only designed for when you're serving files from that bucket.
-Here, we're using the website hosting capability of S3, which means we need to use the custom origin configuration instead.
+Even though there is a dedicated CloudFront origin type for S3 buckets, that is only designed for when you’re serving files from that bucket.
+Here, we’re using the website hosting capability of S3, which means we need to use the custom origin configuration instead.

-We set the origin to the website endpoint of our S3 bucket (which looks something like http://example.com.[s3-website.eu-west-2.amazonaws.com](http://s3-website.eu-west-2.amazonaws.com/)) and we configure it as HTTP-only (S3 website endpoints don't support HTTPS, but you can terminate TLS in CloudFront by configuring a certificate in the distribution).
+We set the origin to the website endpoint of our S3 bucket (which looks something like http://example.com.[s3-website.eu-west-2.amazonaws.com](http://s3-website.eu-west-2.amazonaws.com/)) and we configure it as HTTP-only (S3 website endpoints don’t support HTTPS, but you can terminate TLS in CloudFront by configuring a certificate in the distribution).

 At this point, we have our CDN (accessible at something-random.cloudfront.net), which sends all requests to S3, which replies with a redirect to www.example.com.